New vs Used Cars

 Length of Time Owned

 You can also accumulate savings by buying cars less often.
 For this comparison, I looked at comparison of buying new Subarus and F150s every five years and every 15 years.
 If you replace the Subaru every 15 years, you will accumulate an average of $300,000 of additional retirement savings in 40 years as compared to replacing it every five years.
-With the faster The portion of the cost of a capital asset that is reflected on the income statement each year.
-More and higher cost of the F150, the average additional savings in 40 years is about $600,000.
+With the faster depreciation and higher cost of the F150, the average additional savings in 40 years is about $600,000.

 Comparison of Options

-The box and whisker plot below (discussed in more detail in my post on The possibility that something bad will happen.
-More) compares the amount of additional retirement savings you will have under the options above.
+The box and whisker plot below (discussed in more detail in my post on risk) compares the amount of additional retirement savings you will have under the options above.
 Briefly, the boxes represent the range between the 25th and 75th percentiles, while the whiskers (lines sticking out of the boxes) represent the range between the 5th and 95th percentiles.
 Recall that the only source of variation in these results is the different time periods used for stock returns – the 39 30-year periods starting in each of 1950 through 1988.

 The first three boxes relate to the purchase of fairly modest sedans – the Subaru and Fusion.
 The graph shows how much more retirement savings you will have if you either buy new Fusions instead of new Subarus (second box) or replace your new Subaru every 15 years instead of every 5 years (third box) than if you buy three-year-old Subarus instead of new ones (first box).